AdobeDocs/experience-manager-core-components.en/help/components/image.md

 ## Remote Assets Support {#remote-assets}

-The Image Component (as of [release 2.23.2](/help/versions.md)) supports remote assets using Dynamic Media with OpenAPI.

-[Once configured,](/help/developing/next-gen-dm.md) you can select assets from a remote Dynamic Media with OpenAPI service for your image component.
+The Image Component (as of [release 2.23.2](/help/versions.md)) supports remote assets.
+[Once configured,](/help/developing/next-gen-dm.md) you can select assets from a remote service for your image component.

 ## SVG Support {#svg-support}